adamcharnock/django-hordak/docs/installation.rst

 Before continuing, ensure the ``HORDAK_DECIMAL_PLACES`` and ``HORDAK_MAX_DIGITS`` :ref:`settings <settings>` are set as desired.
-Changing these values in future will require you to create your own custom database migration in order to update your schema.
+Changing these values in future will require you to create your own custom database migration in order to update your schema (perhaps by using Django's ``MIGRATION_MODULES`` setting).
 It is therefore best to be sure of these values now.

 Once ready, run the migrations::